Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: The Sample

-In the new catalog, KOI-338 had a large change in stellar radius (1$\rightarrow$19~$R_\odot$), due to $\log g$ determination using a new spectrum.
-There is no pulsational signal which generally accompanies a giant star, however, and the transit durations match much better with the radius of a dwarf star.
-We suggest either the spectroscopic result is in error, or the candidates are planets orbiting a background dwarf.
-For the stellar parameters we thus use a new analysis of the photometry in the \Kepler Input Catalog \citep{2011Brown}, yielding $M_\star=0.96M_\odot$ and $R_\star=1.65R_\odot$.
-We scaled down the planet candidate sizes accordingly.
+For our analysis, we revised the stellar and planetary properties of some candidates, as follows.
+We updated the period of KOI-2174.03 as described in \S~\ref{sec_closepack}.
+KOI-338 had a large change in stellar radius (1~$\rightarrow$~19~$R_\odot$) from the B11 catalog to the B13 catalog, due to $\log g$ determination using a newer spectrum (12 Nov.
+2010).
+However, there is no signal of pulsations that generally accompanies a giant star, and the transit durations match much better with the radius of a dwarf star.
+These facts suggest that either the spectroscopic result is in error, or the candidates are planets orbiting a background dwarf.
+Therefore, we obtain stellar parameters for this system using the \cite{2011Brown} analysis of the photometry in the \Kepler Input Catalog, which yields $M_\star=0.96~M_\odot$ and $R_\star=1.65~R_\odot$, and adjusted the planet candidate sizes accordingly.

-The stellar properties and radii of the planets in KOI-961 were updated to agree with \cite{2012Muirhead}.
-Similarly, the depth of the transit signal is expected to closely match the fractional occulting area, and cases in which this is not true are likely poorly-conditioned fits.
-Planetary radii $R_p$ are generally adopted from B12, but values outside the range 0.8-1.5~$R_\star \sqrt{\rm Depth}$ were set to the nearest value of that range, using stellar radius $R_\star$ and Depth reported by B12.
-This caused a downward revision of 4 planet radii (KOI-377.01, KOI-601.02, KOI-1426.03, KOI-1845.02) and an upward revision of 1 planet radius (KOI-2324.01) for candidates within multiple systems.
+We also made a correction to some planet sizes due to apparently ill-conditioned fits.
+The issue is that some of the B13 fits have impact parameter $b$ above 1, along with a very large value of the planet radius $R_p$.
+The two conspire such that the planetary disk only skims the stellar disk, and it gives a shallow transit.
+We do not believe the parameters are reliable in these cases, but that the depth is more reliable for estimating $R_p$.
+For the three cases in multi-transiting candidate systems where this occurs, namely KOI-601.02, 1426.03, and 1845.02, we adopted $R_p = R_\star (\rm Depth)^{1/2}$, using stellar radius $R_\star$ and Depth reported by B13 in Table 9.
+This effect was found present in B11 for KOI-961, and \cite{2012Muirhead} refined the stellar size and mass and the sizes of the planets; we adopt their parameter values in this case.